lordmulder/LameXP/doc/Manual.md

 ![Figure](img/lamexp/setup_4c.png)

 &nbsp;
-After the "Apple Application Support" setup package has been extracted, launch the installer by double-clicking on the ``AppleApplicationSupport.msi`` file and follow the installer's instructions.
+After the "Apple Application Support" setup package has been extracted, you can launch it by double-clicking on the ``AppleApplicationSupport.msi`` file.
+Then simply follow the installer's instructions.

 ![Figure](img/lamexp/setup_4d.png)